 Granulomatous cheilitis refers to an uncommon condition in which there is lumpy swelling of the lips.
-It is also known as cheilitis granulomatosa and is part of the spectrum of orofacial granulomatosis.
-There are many different causes, such as allergy, Crohn disease, sarcoidosis and orofacial granulomatosis.
-Rare causes are infections, cancers and genetic disorders.
+It is also known as cheilitis granulomatosa or Miescher cheilitis.
+It is part of the spectrum of orofacial granulomatosis including Miescher-Melkersson-Rosenthal syndrome (granulomatous cheilitis, facial palsy and fissuring of the tongue).

-The condition is rare and it may occur in people of any race, sex and age, although onset is usually in early adulthood.
+Granulomatous cheilitis is rare.
+It may occur in people of any race, sex and age, although onset is usually in early adulthood.

-Recurrent attacks may occur within days or even years after the first episode.
-At each episode the swelling may become larger, more persistent and eventually become permanent.
+Recurrent attacks of granulomatous cheilitis may occur within days or even years after the first episode.
+At each episode, the swelling may become larger, more persistent and eventually become permanent.
 At this time the lips may crack, bleed and heal leaving a reddish-brown colour with scaling.
 This can be painful.
-Eventually the lip takes on the consistency of hard rubber.
+Eventually, the lip takes on the consistency of hard rubber.

 The diagnosis is often suspected clinically.
 Skin biopsy of the affected tissue shows characteristic histopathology, in which there are granulomas, i.e. a mixed inflammatory cell infiltration, in the dermis (the deeper layer of the skin).

-If it is related to an allergy, responsible dietary components or causative substances should be avoided long term.
-If there is underlying disease, systemic treatment for this may also reduce the swelling of the lips.
+If it is related to an allergy, responsible dietary components or causative substances should be avoided longterm.
+If there is an underlying disease, systemic treatment for this may also reduce the swelling of the lips.

-The following measures have been reported to reduce the severity of Miescher cheilitis or Melkersson-Rosenthal granulomatous cheilitis in at least some cases.
+The following measures have been reported to reduce the severity of granulomatous cheilitis in at least some cases.

 © 2019 DermNet New Zealand Trust.